 If I shave the neck, I move the razor vertically downwards and if I shave the chin area, I shave away towards my ears.
 I can’t tell you how many times I have ended up with a weird looking goatee due to a simple slip of razor resulting in cutting too much on one side.

 Step # 7

 Make sure that you occasionally step away from the mirror and check your trim from a distance as well as close up.

 This step is very obvious for the purposes of completing the process.
 Wash your face and clean all the tiny bits of hair from it as well as the ones stuck inside your goatee.

 What follows after this depends on each person’s personal choice.
-You may use just an after shave or some moisturizer.
-I have a sensitive skin, so I avoid after shaves and use a simple face cream.
-Whatever else you do, don´t forget to clean up the mess in the wash basin before she walks into the bathroom.
+You may use just an aftershave or some moisturizer.
+I have sensitive skin, so I avoid aftershaves and use a simple face cream.
+Whatever else you do, don’t forget to clean up the mess in the washbasin before somebody walks into the bathroom.